n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 11 - Advent of Cyber 2021.md

 ### Question-5
 [Top](#TOC)

 Now we are asked how many "Power Bank" presents we need.
-Taking a guess at standard column names, we can run the query `SELECT quantity,name FROM reindeer.dbo.presents WHERE name = 'Power Bank';` and view the output.
+Guessing standard column names, we can run the query `SELECT quantity,name FROM reindeer.dbo.presents WHERE name = 'Power Bank';` and view the output.

 > Quotes in most `SQL` systems are single, not double. &mdash; `'` vs `"`.